mtylpg/mtylpg.github.io/_posts/2013-11-16-tranquilime.md

 ---

 <h4 class="green">Goal:</h4>
 Over a 2 day hackathon, build a site on which users can annonymously post stressors and leave supportive comments for others.
 Think Post-Secret, but with new focus on stress and anonymous feedback.
-(Project was made with Ben Myers).

 <h4 class="purple">Results:</h4>
 A fully functional local host version of the system is available on Github <a href="https://github.com/bridgs/tranquilime/">here</a>.